hugocruzz/subocean/README.md

 TODO:
  Plot chaque profiles:
-    - Check chaque profiles si up and down pareil
-    - Couleurs differentes up et down
     •	Allow to compare the resulting SubOcean concentration profiles using constant values for T, S and O2, with those obtained from the CTD data, in order to evaluate their effect.
-Questions for Jerome/A2PS:
-   - equation of the time delay

 ## Notes:
 m_eff=(1.9774+(0.0385-0.00316*Salinity(psu))*(WaterTemperature(°C)-2.67))*(1+0.2286*(O2diss(%)-0.2)/(0-0.2))